f5devcentral/f5-big-iq-lab/docs/class8/module1/lab2.rst

 DoS Log Destinations and Publisher creation using API/AS3
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. Open Google Chrome, then open the Postman extension and authenticate to BIG-IQ (follow |location_link_postman4|).
+1. Open Visual Studio Code, then use the VS code REST client extension and authenticate to BIG-IQ (follow |location_link_vscode_restclient4|).

-2. Copy below AS3 declaration into the body of the **BIG-IQ AS3 Declaration** collection in order to create the service on the BIG-IP through BIG-IQ:
+2. Copy below AS3 declaration into the body of the **BIG-IQ AS3 Declaration** call in order to create the service on the BIG-IP through BIG-IQ:

   POST https\:\/\/10.1.1.4/mgmt/shared/appsvcs/declare?async=true